 Energy is being consumed at every hour of the day everywhere on earth.
 Thus, energy commodities are being bought and sold constantly to fill this demand.
 When we are talking about prices for the actual physical production and consumption of natural gas and crude oil, we are talking about the "cash" market.
 In this lesson, we will explore the ways in which cash prices are established in the physical marketplace, historical pricing, the main publications that report these prices, and the methodologies they use to collect the data.

-- Summarize the history of the natural gas “cash” market pricing
+- identify key historical events of the natural gas “cash” market pricing, including price trends;